 However, the machine’s overall weight resistance is upgradeable.
 You can add four additional 50 lbs (22.6 kg) rods (2 on each side) to benefit from a total weight resistance of 310 lbs (140 kg) or 410 lbs (186 kg).

 The Bowflex Xceed offers the possibility to execute more than 65 exercises.
 An exercise guide is (included) with the machine.
-Among the exercises that are performable on this unit, I count:
+Among the exercises that are performable in this unit, I count the following:

 - Seated Abdominal Crunch

 - Trunk Rotation

 - Triceps Hammer Pushdown